LaunchCodeEducation/java-web-development/src/appendices/sql-install.rst

       Once you create a password for the root user, you cannot change it!
 Be careful when typing out the password.

-Now that we have MySQL installed, we want to use it!
+Now that you have MySQL installed, you want to use it!
 You can setup MySQL for use in the terminal, however, many don't actually like it.
-When working with MySQL in the terminal, all commands are final and you can't use any fun tools to visualize the tables.
+When working with MySQL in the terminal, you can't use any fun tools to visualize the tables.
-Sounds like we should use a desktop client at first to practice!
+Sounds like you should use a desktop client at first to practice!
 For these reasons, we will be using MySQL Workbench as our GUI client to work with our databases.

 The `MySQL Workbench 8.0.18 download page <https://dev.mysql.com/downloads/workbench/>`_ has a dropdown menu for the operating system.
 Make sure MacOS is selected before downloading.

 Once you have downloaded MySQL workbench, double-click on the disk image to launch the installer.
 Agree to the terms and conditions and install.

-Now, we can use MySQL workbench to access databases and practice commands!
+Now, you can use MySQL workbench to access databases and practice commands!
 When you first open MySQL workbench, you will see your local MySQL server on the homepage.
 Double-click to access the server, enter the password, and you're ready to start querying away!

 Windows Users
 -------------

-Windows users have a MySQL Installer available and that is what we will be using to install MySQL!
+Windows users have a MySQL Installer available and that is what you will be using to install MySQL!
 The `Installer download page <https://dev.mysql.com/downloads/installer/>`_ has a couple options available.
 You want to download the version called ``"Windows (x86, 32-bit), MSI Installer"`` that specifies it is the ``"(mysql-installer-community-8.0.18.0.msi)"``.
 This should also be the version that uses at least 400 MB.